 Sunlight is a combination of the entire visible light spectrum (400 – 700 nm) as well as UV (300 – 400 nm) and infrared (700 – 1000 nm) light.
 Most people are well aware of the potential dangers of too much sunlight due to damaging UV rays.

-However, the body has specific responses to light in the 600 – 900 nm wavelength range.
-This light can pass through the tissues much easier than other wavelengths.
+However, the body has specific responses to light in the 600 – 900 nm wavelength range, also known as the therapeutic window.
+This light energy can pass through human tissues much easier than other wavelengths.
 Specifically, light in the mid-600 nm and mid-800 nm range has been shown to provide optimal biological responses.
 This energy is absorbed by the body up to a depth of about 10-12 mm and stimulates ATP (adenosine triphosphate), which is the mode of chemical energy transportation at the cellular level.
 The cells receive this rejuvenating, anti-aging energy boost that enables them to perform their natural functions at a heightened level.

 Here are some of the documented benefits of red light therapy: